-- We work with you one-on-one to create goals that fit your needs and lifestyle and improve your quality of life.
-We use research-based interventions and a variety of treatment methods to reduce your risk of cardiovascular disease and keep existing disease from getting worse.
+The team works with you one-on-one to create goals that fit your needs and lifestyle and improve your quality of life.
+They use research-based interventions and various treatment methods to reduce your risk of cardiovascular disease and keep the existing illness from getting worse.

-- Your long-term treatment plan to reduce your risks will include a customized combination of needed services, including nutritional counseling, exercise instruction, advice about lifestyle and behaviors, help to stop smoking, medications and treatments as needed, psychological counseling and referrals to physicians or other health professionals as needed
+Your long-term treatment plan to reduce your risks will include a customized combination of services, including nutritional counseling, exercise instruction, and advice about lifestyle behaviors.